thiessenp/chatapp-web/README.md

 Somtimes it helps to build, run and inspect containers individually.
 Docker run crashes?
 Run without -d, so `docker run --rm -it ...`

+TODO: network overlay to add frontend network for Server and Client

 ```
 # DB
 cd db